curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 Menu of purposes, to design your own formula.
 Enlightenment is changing your formula.
 It's just another normal part of human life, like, "hey, I got enlightened today.
 My formula changed."
 "Oh nice, was it a big change?
 Short-term or long-term purpose?"
+Analogy: enlightenment (your purpose radically changing) is a normal part of continuous mental development.
+A normal, but sometimes intense, part of life.
+Like the birth of your child or having a loved one die.
+The old you dies and there's a new you that you're not completely comfortable with yet.
+You're used to playing the old you - it's far more familiar, fresh new circuits that haven't been used much are under strain and old worn ones are dormant.
+The old thought basilisk that is you has died and a new one is here (new purpose / definition).

 At worst, our purposes don't change and we get it switched again next month.
 At first they're like, <3.
 But then they're like, "oh shit, I got you to think about something else.
 I won't be able to see my purpose for another year!
 What's my purpose now!?"
 Existential dread.